jspc/go-health/README.md

 * [Index](#pkg-index)

 ## <a name="pkg-overview">Overview</a>
-healthcheck is the reference implementation of the jspc Healthcheck API.
+healthcheck is the reference implementation of the Culture Trip Healthcheck API.

 It can be instantiated as per: